Twitter vs. Facebook: Which Is Best for Your Business?

 You definitely don’t want to spread yourself too thin at the start.

 That said, you don’t want to neglect every other social media platform.
-As you achieve success on Facebook or Twitter, think about what other social media platforms can help your social media marketing strategy and help you grow your business even more.
+As you achieve success on Facebook or Twitter, consider if other platforms can help your social media marketing strategy.

-So don’t think of mastering one social media platform as your end goal, but as an important step on your journey to conquering social media marketing and growing your business.
+So don’t think of mastering one social media platform as your end goal.
+Instead, regard it as an important step on your journey to conquering social media marketing and growing your business.

-Whew!
-We’ve covered a lot, and the thought of having to make a decision about whether to focus on Facebook or Twitter probably feels pretty overwhelming at this point.
+We’ve covered a lot, and the thought of having to make a decision about whether to focus on Facebook or Twitter might feel pretty overwhelming.

 - Who is my ideal customer?